MappingAndCo/leaflet-template-with-browserify/README.md

 ## Example

-Let's add leaflet to our app.js with a require().
-You can use relative paths like './foo.js' for you're own modules.
+Let's add the **Leaflet library** to our `app.js` with a require().
+You can use relative paths like `./foo.js` for you're own modules.

 In case you didnt notice Leaflet is also a [node module](https://www.npmjs.com/package/leaflet) that can be installed with `$ npm install leaflet --save`.
-This project has already it installed so we just need to call the leaflet module on our code:
+This project has it already installed so we just need to call the leaflet module on our code:

 ```javascript
 // require leaflet module